Biblical canon: Christian canons

-The canon of the Catholic Church was affirmed by the Council of Rome (382), the Synod of Hippo (393), two of the Councils of Carthage (397 and 419), the Council of Florence (1431–1449) and finally, as an article of faith, by the Council of Trent (1545–1563).
-Those established the Catholic biblical canon consisting of 46 books in the Old Testament and 27 books in the New Testament for a total of 73 books.
-(Note: The Council of Trent confirmed the identical list/canon of sacred scriptures already anciently approved by the Synod of Hippo (Synod of 393), Council of Carthage, 28 August 397, and Council of Florence, 4 February 1442; – Bull of Union with the Copts seventh paragraph down.)
+The Council of Trent (1545–1563) was an ecumenical council that explicitly laid out the 73-book canon for the Catholic Church, consisting of 46 books in the Old Testament and 27 books in the New Testament.
+Prior to that council, the collection of scriptures was affirmed by such regional councils as the Council of Rome (382), (Note: Whether the Council of Rome even made note of any Church canon is questionable, even the historicity of the Damasine List in the Gelasian Decree.
+This could be misleading.)
+Synod of Hippo (393), two of the Councils of Carthage (397 and 419 respectively), and the Council of Florence (1431–1449).

-The canons of the Church of England and English Presbyterians were decided definitively by the Thirty-Nine Articles (1563) and the Westminster Confession of Faith (1647), respectively.
+The canons of the Church of England and English Presbyterians were conclusively decided by the Thirty-Nine Articles (1563) and the Westminster Confession of Faith (1647), respectively.
 The Synod of Jerusalem (1672) established additional canons that are widely accepted throughout the Eastern Orthodox Church.

 Various forms of Jewish Christianity persisted until around the fifth century, and canonized very different sets of books, including Jewish–Christian gospels which have been lost to history.
-These and many other works are classified as New Testament apocrypha by Pauline denominations.
+These and many other works are classified as New Testament apocrypha by scholars.

 The Old and New Testament canons did not develop independently of each other and most primary sources for the canon specify both Old and New Testament books.
 For the biblical scripture for both Testaments, canonically accepted in major traditions of Christendom, see § Canons of various traditions.